What is SEO?

 I highly recommend checking out MarketingForTherapists.org for more information about SEO and general marketing strategies.

 The author, Daniel Wendler, does an excellent job of walking therapists through the process of generating SEO.

 Here are a few things you can do that will, over time, develop better SEO:

 How does Google know what the searcher is searching for?
 When a search happens, Google also keeps track of where the searcher clicks.
 In other words, the click indicates to Google that what it brought up was what the reader probably wanted to find.
-Google also calculates how often the searched words appear in your webpage.
+Google also calculates how often the searched words appear on your webpage.
 For example, as I write this article for WritingForTherapists.org, I am targeting the keywords “SEO, Google, search engine, therapist.”

 If I wanted my site to be affiliated with a certain location, I would have added in more phrases about a particular state or city.
 For example, let’s say I owned an office for WritingForTherapists.org in Portland, Oregon.
-I would probably end each of my articles by saying something like “contact WritingForTherapists.org through the web, or come visit our office in Portland!”
+I would probably end each of my articles by saying something like “contact WritingForTherapists.org through the web, or come to visit our office in Portland!”

 #4: Length of Articles

 Any page that you hope to generate traffic for needs at least 1,000 words.
 This is where writer’s block becomes a real pain, particularly when you feel like you have made your point in 400 words or less.
 Here are a few ways to add content (or at least shake things up):